clumsy-cranberry-1/yelp-camp_camp-review-web-app/README.md

 ## Notes

 - This project is a personal endeavor aimed at honing programming skills and gaining practical experience with the mentioned technologies.
-- This web app idea is not my own - in 2021, I completed a course on Udemy, [The Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/), by Colt Steele - this web app was a project in this course.
-I recently revised and improved the app to my own liking.
+- This web app idea is not my own - in 2021, I completed a course on Udemy, [The Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/), by Colt Steele - this web app was the Capstone project in this course.
+I recently revised and made major improvements to the ui and added features not present in the original.

 ## Screenshots